marklove5102/BlueGauge/README-en.md

 ## Known Issues & Suggested Solutions

-### 1. Currently, BlueGauge successfully retrieves battery levels from Bluetooth low-energy devices and Bluetooth Classic devices.
-However, we are unable to fetch the battery status from devices like AirPods and Xbox controllers, which operate on proprietary communication protocols.
+### 1. Unable to obtain 2.4GHz device battery information

+Different 2.4GHz devices have different communication protocols, so it is impossible to obtain battery information uniformly.

 **Solution:**